BenRodwell/JavaScriptQuiz/README.md

 ## Description

-This website allows users to test their JavaScript knowledge and skills based upon a series of questions related to this topic of JavaScript.
+This website allows users to test their JavaScript knowledge and skills based upon a series of questions related to the topic of JavaScript.

 ## Table of Contents (Optional)